Artur-Ceschin/Objective-Unit-Test-Exercises/README.md

 These are the exercises made during my second week at Objective.
 They have the goal of practicing unit test.

 These are the questions:
-  -Exercise 1 - Multiples of 3 or 5
+  - (Exercise 1 - Multiples of 3 or 5)
-  -Exercise 2 - Happy Numbers
+  - (Exercise 2 - Happy Numbers)
-  -Exercise 3 - Words in Numbers
+  - (Exercise 3 - Words in Numbers)
-  -Exercise 4 - Freight Calculation
+  - (Exercise 4 - Freight Calculation)

 ---